dev-hjJoo/Algorithm-Book/README.md

     2. Daily study of algorithms and documenting the content in this repository.
 * Content is organized in Jupyter notebook format, combining both code and explanations.
 * We use Python (version 3.9.16) as the primary programming language, and any necessary libraries will be introduced on the respective pages.
+* The internal code is not a direct copy of the book's code, but is code I wrote myself.
+I used the code in the book only to verify that my code was correct.
+(So, some of the code or explanation may be wrong.
+If you check it, please leave an issue!😉)

 ## How to Use
 Feel free to observe, comprehend, and contribute to this repository.
 However, if you wish to add content to this repository, please review the following rules.